OpenTechSchool/python-flask/core/data.md

     def signup():
         email = request.form['email']
         email_addresses.append(email)
         print(email_addresses)
         return redirect('/')

-Check the output you get when submitting a form.
+Check the output you get in the console, when submitting a form.
 It prints out the entire list every time.

 ## Listing email addresses

-Printing out our email addresses to the console is a bit of a hassle.
+Just printing out our email addresses is a bit of a hassle.
 If you wanted to read the list then you have to open the terminal and scan through for the printout.
 It would be so much easier to have a web page that lists all the email addresses that we have collected.

 We know how to create a new page in Flask, it's just a function.
-And we can pass the list of emails directly to our HTML template like so:
+And we can pass the list of emails directly to a HTML template like so:

     @app.route('/emails.html')
     def emails():
-        return render_template('emails.html', email_addresses = email_addresses)
+        return render_template('emails.html', email_addresses=email_addresses)

 Here the `render_template()` function takes the name of the template (`'emails.html'`) and extra data to be used when rendering the page.
-We wrote `email_addresses = email_addresses` to say that our variable `email_addresses` will be available in the template using the same name.
+We wrote `email_addresses=email_addresses` to say that our variable `email_addresses` will be available in the template using the same name.

 Now we need our HTML template.
 In our previous template we didn't actually do anything but plain HTML.
 But now we need to print the list of email addresses, so we'll use a `for` loop in the template.

-Here is the content of `emails.html` for the _templates_ directory:
+Here is an example of the content of `emails.html` for the _templates_ directory:

 {% raw %}